tvajjala/tvajjala.github.io/_posts/2024-04-29-shared-nothing-architecture.markdown

 Cassandra is a LSM Based data store, reads are more expensive than writes.
 Writes are appended to a commit log and written to an in memory structure called a `memtable` that is eventually flushed to disk.
 Reads, however, need to query the `memtable` and potentially multiple SSTables (on-disk files), a more expensive operation.

-Read https://discord.com/blog/how-discord-stores-trillions-of-messages how discord migrated to ScyllaDB to improve performance and lower latency levels.
+Read this [blog](https://discord.com/blog/how-discord-stores-trillions-of-messages) how discord migrated to ScyllaDB to improve performance and lower latency levels.